CADawg/firefox-language-learning-extension/README.md

 ### Method 2: Unsigned Version (Developer Firefox Required)

-1. Download the latest `language-learning-assistant-v1.0.0.xpi` file from the root directory
+1. Download the latest `.xpi` file from the `builds/unsigned/` directory
 2. **Important**: This method requires Firefox Developer Edition, as the `about:config` toggle for `xpinstall.signatures.required` doesn't work in regular Firefox
 3. Open Firefox Developer Edition and navigate to `about:config`
 4. Search for `xpinstall.signatures.required` and set it to `false`